 The SRA legal reforms you need to know about

-- the academic stage of training (ie, a qualifying law degree, the graduate diploma in law (GDL) or the common professional examination (CPE)
+- a qualifying law degree, the graduate diploma in law (GDL) or the common professional examination (CPE)

 - the legal practice course (LPC)